 What is Tinnitus?

-Tinnitus is the medical term for a noise which is heard in the head or ears, but which does not come from an outside source.
+Tinnitus is the medical term for a noise which is heard in the head or ears, that does not come from an outside source.

-We often describe it as a ‘ringing in the ears’, but it can be described in many other ways, such as a buzzing or hissing sound, waves, or cicadas.
+It’s often described as a ‘ringing in the ears’, but it can be experienced in other ways, like a buzzing or hissing sound, waves or even cicadas.

 It can be faint or loud, occasional or constant, steady or pulsing, and range from not bothersome to very annoying.
-It is often most noticeable at night or in quiet surroundings, and can be more of a problem when you are tired or stressed.
+It’s often more noticeable at night or when it’s quiet, and can be more of a problem when you are tired or stressed.